 The first Privacy Commissioner was appointed in 1989.
 With the establishment of the OAIC in 2010, this role was amalgamated into the new office.

-The OAIC currently has three commissioners: the Information Commissioner, the Privacy Commissioner and the FOI Commissioner.
-Despite their titles, all three commissioners can exercise the privacy and freedom of information (FOI) functions.
+The OAIC currently has two commissioners: the Information Commissioner and the Privacy Commissioner.
+Despite their titles, all commissioners can exercise the privacy and freedom of information (FOI) functions.
 However, only the Information Commissioner may exercise the information policy functions.

-To find out more information about the Information Commissioner, the Privacy Commissioner, and the FOI Commissioner please read about Our Executive.
+To find out more information about the Information Commissioner and the Privacy Commissioner please read about Our Executive.

 You can also see an organisational chart on Our structure page.